London HQ Community Fund

 Overview

 London HQ Community Fund is administered by London Heritage Quarter, a collaborative partnership of four Business Improvement Districts (BIDs) in South Westminster: Victoria, Victoria Westminster, Whitehall, and The Northbank.
-Established as a not-for-profit organization funded by approximately 1,000 local businesses, London HQ launched its community fund to fulfill Environmental, Social, and Governance (ESG) commitments.
+Established as a not-for-profit company limited by guarantee (Company no. 06041002) funded by approximately 1,000 local businesses, London HQ launched its community fund to fulfil Environmental, Social, and Governance (ESG) commitments.
 The area spans from Belgravia to the Royal Courts of Justice, encompassing major London landmarks including Buckingham Palace, Parliament Square, Downing Street, and Trafalgar Square.
-The fund typically distributes £50,000-£65,000 annually to support local charities with programs that are either already operational or require funding to launch.
-The fund operates in partnership with ActionFunder to maximize reach and impact within the Westminster community.
+The fund typically distributes £50,000-£65,000 annually to support local charities with programmes that are either already operational or require funding to launch.
+The fund operates in partnership with ActionFunder to maximise reach and impact within the Westminster community.

 Funding Priorities